open-energy-transition/energy-gis-dashboard/README.md

 ## Project Description

 The PyPSA-Earth Dashboard offers an interactive mapping and data visualization platform for energy systems analysis.
-Specifically personalized to examine Nigeria's electrical grid, this tool implements technologies such as OpenLayers, Django, and PostGIS to visualize the network architecture and optimize installed capacity.
+Specifically personalized to examine Nigeria's electrical grid, this tool implements technologies such as OpenLayers, Django, and PostGIS to visualize the network architecture and optimized installed capacity.

 ## Features